Hubs-Foundation/hubs/PRIVACY.md

 ## Who Hubs May Disclose Information To

-Amazon Web Services (AWS): Hubs and Spoke use Amazon’s cloud storage service to store the information collected through Hubs and Spoke.
+**Amazon Web Services (AWS)**: Hubs and Spoke use Amazon’s cloud storage service to store the information collected through Hubs and Spoke.
 You can read [AWS’s Privacy Notice](https://aws.amazon.com/privacy/) for more information.

-Search providers: You can search for images, GIFs, and 3D Models to share in Hubs.
+**Search providers**: You can search for images, GIFs, and 3D Models to share in Hubs.
 When you search, we will send your searches to supported third parties to fulfill the search.
 Mozilla does not store your search queries or the search results.
 We support the following providers:

 -   [Tenor](https://tenor.com/legal-privacy)